martianbandit/Agentic-Coding-Framework/01_AI-RUN/04_PRD_Generation.md

 ### AI Agent Specific Instructions (Section 9)
 - Provide clear guidance on feature decomposition process
-- Define coding standards and documentation requirements
+- Define coding standards and documentation requirements (which will be further detailed in the project-specific `../02_AI-DOCS/Conventions/coding_conventions.md` created in the next phase)
 - Establish commit conventions and versioning strategy

 ## Output Format and Style